bakhshipoor/USBDevices_WMI/README.md

 6. `USBDevices` class inherited from `Concurrent Dictionary`.
 You can access devices list by `USBDevicesCollection.Values`.

-For more information study the codes or contact with me;
+For more information study the codes or contact with me.

 ## Demo video (GIF)